Pest control FAQ

 In order for the flea infestation to be treated completely and effectively, it is firstly important to consider if you own any household pets and ensure they are treated with a flea medication prior to the pest controller tending to the infestation.
 This is to eliminate any possibilities of further infestation and to ensure your household pet is not carrying and spreading fleas in your home.
 It is additionally important that the infested rooms are cleared of any clutter such as furniture, as well as soft furnishings being removed and washed at the highest possible temperature in order to kill any pests infesting furnishings.

-- What time of year are fleas most active?
+What time of the year are fleas most active?

 Fleas prefer the warmer weather, therefore are very prominent during the summer.
 However, fleas can also infest during winter when homes have central heating on, therefore it is important to take precaution and use flea medication on your household pets all year round, and if an infestation is discovered, treatment should be carried out by a pest controller immediately.
 Only when the temperature is consistently below zero can flea prevention be stopped.